DusanKasan/Knapsack/README.md

 toArray(indexBy([1, 3, 3, 2], '\DusanKasan\Knapsack\identity')); //[1 => 1, 3 => 3, 2 => 2]
 ```

-#### interleave(Traversable|array $collection) : Collection
+#### interleave(...Traversable|array $collection) : Collection
 Returns a lazy collection of first item from first collection, first item from second, second from first and so on.
+Works with any number of arguments.
 ```php
 Collection::from([1, 3, 3, 2])
     ->interleave(['a', 'b', 'c', 'd', 'e'])